Inquiry

 There are several reasons why your lithium battery might not be charging.
 Identifying the root cause is essential for troubleshooting and resolving the issue effectively.
 Here are some common reasons for a lithium battery not charging or not charging fully:

-A faulty charger or charging cable is often the first suspect when your lithium battery won't charge.
+A faulty charger or charging cable is often the first suspect when your lithium battery refuses to charge.
 Over time, charging cables can fray, or the charger may stop working due to electrical faults.
 Ensure you are using the correct charger for your device and that the cable is in good condition.

 Let’s say your phone’s battery won’t charge when connected to your regular charger.
 But when you plug it into your laptop or use a different charger, it works fine.
 This indicates that the issue is with the charger, not the battery.